Advanced Cognitive Assessment

 How is the FSIQ calculated?

 The Full-Scale IQ (FSIQ) is a composite score derived from the sum of scaled scores across all subtests.
-It is standardized with a mean of 100 and a standard deviation of 15, allowing for direct comparison with other major intelligence scales like the WAIS-IV, Stanford-Binet, and Woodcock-Johnson.
+It is standardized with a mean of 100 and a standard deviation of 15, allowing for direct comparison with other major standardized intelligence scales.

 How can I contact the creator?